If you click on links we provide, we may receive compensation.

 Crystal’s Body Deodorant Stone

-Best For: Sensitive skin, anyone who wants to avoid aluminum-based deodorants
+Best For: Sensitive skin types and anyone who wants to avoid aluminum-based deodorants.

 Potential Allergens: Mineral salt